Town Council (Singapore): Formation

-Within 30 days of winning an election, an MP will have to form a Town Council of at least six members, but not more than 30.
-The Town Council will be headed by a Chairman who must be an elected MP, who can then appoint non-elected MPs to the Town Council as well.
-At least two-thirds of the appointed members must be residents of the Town to ensure good representation.
+Within 30 days after a general election, town councils will have to be formed.
+A town council comprises the MP(s) of one constituency, or two to three constituencies who collectively agree to become a town, and six to 30 appointed members.
+The town council is led by a chairperson who must be an elected MP, who can then appoint non-elected MPs to the town council as well.
+At least two-thirds of the appointed members must be residents living in the town to ensure good representation.

-List of Town Council

-As of 30 July 2020, there are 17 town councils in Singapore.